Slideshow: Salt Shockers - High-Sodium Surprises

 Tip: Go for the pepper in its natural form to ditch the sodium used in processing.
 Or use herbs and sodium-free spices instead.

 Rethink those salty peanuts.
-An ounce of dry-roasted, salted peanuts contains 230 milligrams of sodium.
-The same size serving of dry-roasted, salted mixed nuts has 190 milligrams.
+An ounce of dry-roasted, salted peanuts contains 192 milligrams of sodium.
+Similarly, the same size serving of dry-roasted, salted mixed nuts has 190 milligrams.

 The Obvious Offenders